thedrna/eece570project/README.md

 - `dataset_embedding_extraction.py`: Extracts CLIP and DINO embeddings from the dataset images
 - `generated_images_embedding_extraction.py`: Extracts embeddings from AI-generated images
 - `utils.py`: Contains utility functions for embedding extraction and similarity calculation
+- `text-to-image.ipynb`: Python notebook for generating images from prompts using SD 1-5 and SD 2-1

 ### Other Files